Student Privacy/FERPA Overview

-One of the most significant changes a parent experiences in sending a son or daughter to college, is the difference in privacy standards for educational records.
-Muskegon Community College has a long history and tradition of protecting student privacy.
-Additionally, the Muskegon Community College is subject to a federal law called the Family Educational Rights and Privacy Act of 1974 (also called FERPA or the Buckley Amendment) that sets privacy standards for student educational records and requires institutions to publish a compliance statement, including a statement of related institutional policies.
+One of the most significant changes a parent experiences in sending a son or daughter to college is the difference in privacy standards for educational records.
+MCC has a long history and tradition of protecting student privacy.
+Additionally, MCC is subject to a federal law called the Family Educational Rights and Privacy Act of 1974 (also called FERPA) which sets privacy standards for student educational records and requires institutions to publish a compliance statement, including a statement of related institutional policies.

 Why do I have limited access to my son or daughter’s college records especially when I am paying the bills?

-Under FERPA, the access rights that parents and legal guardians had in the elementary and secondary school setting are transferred to students, once a student has turned eighteen, or is attending any post secondary educational institution.
+Under FERPA, the access rights that parents and legal guardians had in the elementary and secondary school setting are transferred to students, once a student has turned eighteen or is attending any post-secondary educational institution (such as MCC).
+This includes dual-enrolled high school students.
 Parents can be given access to their son or daughter’s records if the student authorizes the permission in writing.

 If a high school student is 17 and taking classes at Muskegon Community College, are the FERPA rights with the parent?

-No. Section 99.3 of the FERPA regulations defines an eligible student as an individual who has reached the age of 18 OR who attends a post-secondary institution.
-If a college student is under the age of 18, that student is still guaranteed FERPA rights because he is attending a post-secondary institution.
+No. Section 99.3 of the FERPA regulations defines an eligible student as an individual who has reached the age of 18 or who attends a post-secondary institution (such as MCC).
+If a college student is under the age of 18, that student is still guaranteed FERPA rights for their MCC educational records, because the student is attending a post-secondary institution.

 How can I find out my son’s or daughter’s grades?